FACTBOX-Auckland Blues v British & Irish Lions

 (updates with late changes to Blues squad)

-June 7 Factbox for the British and Irish Lions' second tour match against the Auckland Blues:
+June 7 (Reuters) - Factbox for the British and Irish Lions' second tour match against the Auckland Blues:

 When: June 7, 7.35 p.m. local (0735 GMT)